BjarneSpk/ilias-downloader/README.md

 - the directories specified in `IliasDownloadInit.sh` exist.
 (The script only downloads to existing directories.)
 - your username and password are correct.
 If the password contains special characters like `"`, `$`, `"` or `\`, these need to be escaped by preceding them with a backslash `\`.
-- the `IliasDownload.sh` script is configured for your university.
+- the config file is configured for your university.

 #### What is the purpose of the `.il-history` file?